-Although peppermint is hardy and repels many insects, there are a few pests that will cause problems for your peppermint.
+Although peppermint is hardy and repels many insects, there are a few pests that will cause problems:

 - Loopers.
 Loopers are 1 to 2 inch caterpillars that leave holes in the foliage of the plants.
 If you only have a few loopers, you can easily pick them off of the plants.

 - Cutworms.
 Cutworms are obvious by what looks like cuts in the stems or an entirely dead plant.